duan2071/tof_process_public/box_measure/README.md

 The box dimensions should be between 20 cm and 90 cm.

 Please watch the live demo video to see an example of how the camera and the box should be placed.
+[Demo video](https://www.youtube.com/watch?v=G-9UfaZXUCk)

 ### Run the box measure app.
 ![Display Image](https://github.com/robotics-ai/tof_process_public/blob/main/box_measure/Doc/Images/run_app_xavier.png)